ddev/ddev.com/src/content/blog/ddev-dec-2024-newsletter.md

 **Hello DDEV Community!** It’s always a pleasure to reach out to you at the beginning of the month.
 Here are some updates for you.

-**DDEV v1.24.0** was released with lots of goodies, including the full PHP 8.4.1 with all extensions, including Xdebug.
+**DDEV v1.24.0** was released with lots of goodies, including PHP 8.4.1 with all extensions, as well as Xdebug.
 This is a major release with some deprecations and removals, please read the [release blog](release-v1.24.0-php8.4.md) and [release notes](https://github.com/ddev/ddev/releases/tag/v1.24.0).

 **TYPO3 Community Budget Ideas:** DDEV has posted a community budget idea for TYPO3's [community budget process](https://typo3.org/article/budget-2025-ideas-for-quarter-1-2025-published-vote-now).
 We'd like to improve DDEV's xhprof and xhgui even beyond where [@tyler36](https://github.com/tyler36) has already taken the [DDEV xhgui add-on](https://github.com/ddev/ddev-xhgui) and incorporate it into core.
 If you're a member of the TYPO3 association you've gotten an email about voting on this, please vote for the DDEV proposal!